matthewcrews/blog/content/blog/2020-12-09-why-i-love-fsharp-for-mathematical-planning.md

 ## The Domain of Mathematical Planning

 The domain of Mathematical Planning is made up of Decisions, Constraints, and Objectives.
 A Decision is a choice that a business needs to make.
 It can be how many of Item X do we buy, do we build in Location A or Location B, or how many people do we assign to each job.
-Constraints are the rules we need to abide by, the limitations on what is possible.
+Constraints are the rules we need to abide by.
+They are the limitations on what is possible.
 A Constraint could be that we only have 10 people available, or we can only build in Seattle or Portland, or we only have $1,000,000 to invest.
 The Objective is how we measure success.
 It is the function we want to maximize or minimize.
 We could minimize waste, maximize profit, or minimize cost.

 Many of my colleagues are building their models with Python.
 Python is a great language and I have been productive with it in the past.
 Here is a snippet of what a mathematical planning model may look like in Python: